NC Cardinal Support and Staff Education

 Comparing and Merging Records

-The Cataloging Knowledge Book provides instructions for comparing MARC records and how to merge them, and you will want to follow these guidelines as you compare the records in your record bucket.
-You can find this information here and here.
+The Cataloging Knowledge Book provides instructions for comparing MARC records and how to merge them.
+Catalogers should follow these guidelines when merging records fromteh Needs Humans list.

 To compare records in your record bucket:

-1. Select the matching records and then, by either right clicking on the selected records or clicking the "Actions" dropdown menu, select "Merge Selected Records" from the list of options:
+1. Select the matching records and select "Merge Selected Records" from the Action Menu:

 2. This will bring up the "Merge records?" window:

 3. Select the appropriate merge/overlay profile from the "Choose merge profile" dropdown list.
-You will want to make sure you do this first before selecting a lead bib, because once you select a lead bib, the MARC fields from the sub bib will automatically be added to the lead bib.
+Do this first before selecting a lead bib, because once you select a lead bib, the MARC fields from the sub bib will automatically be added to the lead bib.
 You do not want to have the incorrect merge profile selected when you select your lead bib.
 In the example below, two large print book records are being compared, so the "Cardinal LP Book Dedup" merge/overlay profile is selected:

 Cardinal LP Book Dedup is highlighted in blue in the Choose Merge Profile dropdown list.